 Professor of Legal Writing & Director of the Institute on Law Practice Technology & Innovation at Suffolk University Law School

 Professor Gabriel Teninbaum began his legal career by attending law school at night while serving in the U.S. Secret Service.
-After graduating from Suffolk Law, he had a two-year stint as a trial attorney at a Boston firm before joining the full-time faculty at Suffolk University Law School in 2007.
-He currently serves as Director of Suffolk Law’s Institute on Law Practice Technology and Innovation, and Director of the Law Practice Technology Concentration at Suffolk, teaching classes such as “Lawyering in the Age of Smart Machines” and “Coding for Lawyers and 21st Century Legal Profession.”
-He also built SpacedRepetition.com, an app that helps law students and bar preppers learn more efficiently, and participates in the Massachusetts Access to Justice Commission’s Web/Tech Working Group.
-He was named one of the 2016 FastCase 50 and is a Visiting Fellow at the Information Society Project at Yale Law School.
+After graduating from Suffolk Law, he worked as a trial attorney before joining the faculty at Suffolk University Law School in 2007.
+He currently serves as Director of Suffolk Law’s Institute on Law Practice Technology and Innovation, teaching courses such as 'Lawyering in the Age of Smart Machines' and 'Coding for Lawyers and 21st Century Legal Profession.'
+He also developed SpacedRepetition.com, an app designed to help law students and bar preppers learn more efficiently.

 V. Mary Abraham